KaruzaD/Doctor-Dario/README.md

 # Doctor-Dario
 A 1-4 player version of the classic NES game, Dr. Mario, built from the ground up in the Unity Game Engine.
 For information on the original, see [Dr. Mario - Wikipedia](https://en.wikipedia.org/wiki/Dr._Mario).
+To try it yourself, check out the [Unity Play Link](https://play.unity.com/mg/other/web-7de52).

 # Game Setup Screen
 - Virus Level determines how many viruses will spawn